 Grants & Loans

 Funded by the federal government, Federal Pell Grants range from $1,176 to $5,500 per year for U.S. citizens or eligible noncitizens who are enrolled at least half time.
 To apply for the Federal Pell Grant, learners must complete the Free Application for Federal Student Aid (FAFSA).

-Independent study learners, please note that all coursework must be completed by August 15 of the academic year in which the Federal Pell Grant is awarded for full disbursement.
+Self-paced degree program learners, please note that all coursework must be completed by August 15 of the academic year in which the Federal Pell Grant is awarded for full disbursement.

 Iowa Tuition Grants

 Funded by the State of Iowa, these grants are available only for Iowa residents who qualify based on financial need.
 The amount of the grant is the difference between Upper Iowa University tuition and the average tuition at the Regent universities.
 The filing deadline for these grants is July 1 for the following academic year.
 The per credit award differs for full-time and part-time learners and changes every year.

 Upper Iowa University participates in the TEACH Grant Program.
 Students must meet the defined general eligibility requirements.
 Specifics include the completion of the TEACH Grant Agreement to Serve and Counseling at http://teach-ats.ed.gov which includes terms and conditions of the grant service obligations.
 Additional counseling is required with our Fayette campus and center staff prior to being awarded eligibility.
 More details can be found at https://teach-ats.ed.gov/ats/index.action.